wgroeneveld/brainbaking/content/about.md

 <hr/>
 And I have a deep passion to inspire others on everything that drives me.
 I like to think of myself as one of those _polymaths_ or Rennaissance Men:

-> Renaissance man (noun) - a person with many talents or areas of knowledge.
+> Renaissance man (noun) - a person with many talents or areas of knowledge.[^2]

+Professionally, I am a PhD researcher at the [Faculty of Engineering Technology](https://iiw.kuleuven.be/english), KU Leuven.
+I have been an experienced software engineer for 11 years before that, taking on various roles from agile coaching to technical lead.
+I am not only interested in technical software development, but also in what happens at non-cognitive, human level when developing software together.

-I used to be only good at programming because I thought, as a Master in IT, you specialize instead of generalize.
-But the more I did with computers, the more my hands itched to do something else.
+I used to be only good at programming because I thought, as a Computer Scientist, you specialize instead of generalize.
+But the more I worked with computers, the more my hands itched to do something else.
 So nowadays I love to go wide and pass on that enthousiasm for knowledge on any level.

 Those areas of knowledge include:

 #### Software development

 * Test your stuff before writing your code!
-I’m a heavy Test Driven Development (TDD) fanboy and I bark at those who don’t!
-I teach agile software engineering on multiple occasions, ranging from colleagues to schools.
+I’m a heavy Test Driven Development (TDD) fan and I bark at those who don’t.
+I teach agile software engineering techniques, in both industry and academia.
 * I love dynamic languages.
-I also love converting the haters to the dark side.
-I teach javascript as a dynamic and functional language - it helps to create your own funky labs to people get more engaged.
+I have taught Javascript as a dynamic and functional language.
+Every excuse to write in something dynamic is a good one.
-* Pair programming used as a tool to learn from each other and to improve code quality are two values I believe in.
+* Pair programming used as a tool to learn from each other and to improve code quality are two values I firmly believe in.

 Take a look at my [<i class='fa fa-github'></i>&nbsp;Github account](https://github.com/wgroeneveld) or [<i class='fa fa-paperclip'></i>&nbsp;Curriculum Vitae](/files/groeneveldw_cv.pdf) in Dutch.